 Lee Colby Wilson became Conductor and Artisitic Director of the CCCC in 2007 bringing a remarkable wealth of knowledge and experience to the group.
 She has a distinguished career as both a concert pianist and a music educator.
 Lee is the former Director of Arts and Culture at the Winnacunnet High School in New Hampshire and prior to that had been Chair of the music department at the Cambridge School in Weston, MA.
 Her spirit and joy for music are infectious and have inspired the singers in the chorus.

-Marilyn Cook has been the CCCC accompanist since the start of our 2013 season.
+Marilyn Cook joins the CCCC for her second season as accompanist to the group.
 Marilyn graduated from Northwestern University School of Music in 1972 as a flute student of Walfrid Kujala of the Chicago Symphony.
 Since that time she has worked professionally with Lee Wilson in various performances in the New England area.
 For several years Marilyn has worked with us in performance as a professional flutist.
-We are pleased that this year she brings us her lengthy experience as a choral acommpanist and director.
+We are pleased that this year she brings us her lengthy experience as a choral accompanist and director.

 David Morochnick founded the CCCC in the spring of 1997 and conducted the Chorus for its first decade.

 Florence Flossie Dunn was accomapnist for the CCCC for ten years.
 The chorus benefitted greatly from her experience is truly greatful for all she contributed to the advancement of our musicianship.